+Exact identification of cougar scat usually requires lab analysis, but you can often make an educated guess by keying into certain characteristics, such as the shape, size and appearance of the scat.
 Mountain lions -- also known as cougars, pumas or panthers -- are famously elusive big cats native to the Americas.
-While glimpses of these magnificent carnivores are rare, the sharp-eyed nature enthusiast may be able to detect their presence through droppings.
-Exact identification of cougar scat usually requires lab analysis, but you can often make an educated guess by keying into certain characteristics.
+While glimpses of these magnificent carnivores are rare, the sharp-eyed nature enthusiast may be able to detect their presence through droppings and other signs like scratch marks.

 Shape and Size

 Like that of many carnivores, cougar scat usually appears as a ropey, segmented cord or a cluster of dismantled chunks.
 The end of the cord or one of the loose segments often shows a “tail.”
-Scat may be 12.7 to 24 centimeters (5 to 9.5 inches) long with a diameter of 2.54 centimeters (1 inch) or greater.
+Scat may be 5 to 9.5 inches long with a diameter of 1 inch or greater.

 Cougar scat is commonly full of hair and fragments of bone, reflecting the cat’s almost exclusively carnivorous diet.
 Sometimes you’ll see a bit of grass, however.
 Depending on its components and age, the scat may be black, brown, or grayish white.
 Cat scat is often quite pungent smelling.